About the Course

-- Using more than one iClicker remote or account at a time
+- Using more than one iClicker account at a time

-Any student found to be in violation of these rules will lose polling points for the entire term and may be reported to the Dean of Students.
+Any student found to be in violation of these rules will lose their iClicker points for the entire term and may be reported to the Dean of Student Discipline.

 - If you are having issues connecting to iClicker Reef, check out these iClicker Reef connectivity tips (Links to an external site.) .

 - If you are having issues seeing your iClicker Reef points, check out this troubleshooting guide (Links to an external site.) .

 - Find answers to many of your questions and contact the iClicker Tech Support Team by visiting com/support (Links to an external site.) at any time.